Heyitsguy/heyitsguy.github.io/_posts/2018-09-13-How to Make a Jekyll Blog.md

 `
 These are the bare minimum files you need to start customizing the site and producing blog content.
 Lets go through each one of these one by one.
 * _config.yml: This is a YAML file that stores values that can be accessed for your whole site.
 It is common to see key:value pairs of Name, URL, and theme name.
 If you have ever worked with JSON files, you can think of YAML as a more human readable and friendlier version of JSON.
+* _layouts : This is a directory where it contains layouts for diffrent pages like home, contact, and posts.
+Everytime we create a new blog, we can tell the blog that it belongs to the posts layout.
+This will generate html and css files for each blog.
+* _posts : This is another directory that contains markdown files with blog content only.
+This content will then combine with a layout file when jekyll builds a webpage.
+* _site : DO NOT MODIFY ANYTHING HERE(telling you from experience).
+After you customize your templates and write blog content in the _posts folder, you can run `jekyll build` command.
+Jekyll will build static html and css files in the _site directory, therefore you should not ever have to modify anything here directly.
+* css : The CSS directory will hold all of your stylesheets for your blog.
+Jekyll also supports SASS, so feel free to write .scss files in this directory as well.
+* index.html is just the homepage of the site.